Bylaw: Article V, Section C, Item 9

 At times, an official transcript may show that based on a term-by-term summation, the student has a more institutional credit hours than what the cumulative total shows at the conclusion of the transcript.
 For certification purposes, the NAIA institution will calculate the 24/36-Hour Rule based on the total institutional credits listed in each applicable term at face value.
 However, if some of these credits are removed in the cumulative totals listed at the end of the transcript, for purposes of the Progress Rule the NAIA institution must rely on the total cumulative credits listed at the end of the transcript.

-For purposes of the 24/36-Hour Rule, because each term shows he earned 12 instiutional credit hours, he will satisfy the rule.
-However, since the Progress Rule relies on the overall cumulative total, he has only earned 23 instituional credit hours and does not satisfy the rule.
+For purposes of the 24/36-Hour Rule, because each term shows he earned 12 institutional credit hours, he will satisfy the rule.
+However, since the Progress Rule relies on the overall cumulative total, he has only earned 23 institutional credit hours and does not satisfy the rule.

 Article V, Section B, Item 9: Institutional Credit

 Article V, Section C, Item 6: 24/36-Hour Rule